It doesn't matter how well your product page converts. If your checkout page design is leaky, you don't make money.

 (And this means they're losing tens of thousands in profit.)

-In this guide, you'll learn how to redesign your checkout page to reduce cart abandonment, get more customers, and increase your ecommerce store's revenue.
+In this guide, you'll learn how to redesign and optimize your checkout page to reduce cart abandonment, get more customers, and increase your ecommerce store's revenue.

 Table of Contents

 You have to understand why people decide to buy before you can encourage them to buy more.

 In this chapter, you'll learn what triggers buying behavior and see some examples of ecommerce sites that are doing a great job encouraging shoppers to buy.